-An example of a management entity within the NSW Public Sector is the Crown.
+An example of a "management entity" within the NSW Public Sector is the Crown (although it is not a reporting entity by itself).
 The Crown assumes the long service leave and defined benefit superannuation balances/funding responsibility for certain General Government Sector (GGS) agencies.
 These agencies recognise an expense and equivalent revenue (i.e. nil impact).
 Therefore, for AASB 124 purposes, these agencies do not reimburse the management entity and no disclosure is required in such agencies (AASB 124 para IG8).